samcash15/dog-services/README.md

    - Access the H2 Database console at: [http://localhost:8080/dog/h2-console/](http://localhost:8080/dog/h2-console/).
    - Credentials for the H2 Database are stored in the `application.yml` file.
    - You can access the Swagger Documentation and test out the endpoints here: [http://localhost:8080/dog/swagger-ui.html#/](http://localhost:8080/dog/swagger-ui.html#/)
+   - The API key is stored in the `application.yml` file.
+You'll need to Authorize before you use any endpoints.
+This is in the top right corner of Swagger.

 ## Usage
    1. Navigate to the Swagger Documentation listed above.